Los ricos también lloran: Plot

 Mariana's visits to the apartment bring her problems with Luis Alberto, and María Isabel.
 Sara, who sees Mariana with Beto, thinks that she has a lover, Sara begins to blackmail Mariana with revealing everything to Luis Alberto.
 After a final pay out, Sara accidentally kills Juan Manuel by pushing him on to a brick chimney and tries to escape from the police, Sara is charge with murder.
 Then there is Joanna Smith, who later is revealed to be María Isabel's biological mother and cause's issues between Mariana's and María Isabel's relationship.

 In the end, the truth will be discovered when Luis Alberto, believes that Beto is Mariana's lover, tries to shoot him, but remembers the words that the private investigator told him and leaves the apartment.
 Luis Alberto goes on a trip because he has learned that his mother has died abroad.
 Afterwards, Luis Alberto and his father come back to Mexico and they decide to leave the house.
 Meanwhile, Cho'le and Felipa make plans in running away with Beto, so that Mariana does not take away her son.
 The next day Mariana goes to the apartment and cannot find anyone, and she learns that they are going to take a train and she follows them to Monterrey; with much effort, Mariana does convinces them to come back.
 On the other hand, Mariana also needs to faced this situation with Luis Alberto.
 Mariana then reveals to Luis Alberto that Beto is their lost son.
 Beto is accepted by Luis Alberto and then Beto comes to live in the house with the whole family.
 The Salvatierra have a party; at this party, María Isabel and Beto reveal their love to one another.
 They tell about their relationship and about their relationship; Mariana and Luis Alberto reconcile; after all the trials and tribulations, the Salvatierra family live happily ever after.
-Este cuento se a terminado!!